brianholland99/vagrant-salt-network/README.md

   and as the master address for each direct minion.
 * private_net: A boolean indicated whether the IP is to be treated as private (not bridged).
-* minions - (Optional) A nest array of minions to this minion.
+* minions - (Optional) A nested array of minions to this minion.

 The minions can be nested multiple levels deep.